Ricardo Martínez Menanteau

 Ricardo Martínez Menanteau (born 24 February 1960, Santiago, Chile) is a member of the Chilean military and has held the position of Commander-in-Chief of Chile since 9 March 2018, since being appointed by former president Michelle Bachelet after predecessor, Humberto Oviedo, retired.

 Early years

-From 1972 to 1982 he lived with his family in Quillota due of the transfer of his father, Carlos Martínez Aguirre, who was a colonel in the Chilean army.
+From 1972 to 1982 he lived with his family in Quillota due to the transfer of his father, Carlos Martínez Aguirre, who was a colonel in the Chilean army.
 He studied at the Rafael Ariztía Institute in Quillota, the same school as former president and commander-in-chief of Chile, General Augusto Pinochet.
 He was raised Catholic by his family.

 Military career

 He entered the Liberator Bernardo O'Higgins Military School in 1976, graduating as a lieutenant in infantry weapons on 1 January 1980.

 He holds a master's degree in Business Administration from the Adolfo Ibáñez University, A diploma in Hemispheric Defense and Security from the Inter-American Defense College in the United States and a Diploma in Joint Operations from the Institute for Hemispheric Security Cooperation also in the United States.